 When we mention the Romans in Verona, we have to mention the Arena.
 This building is included in the World Heritage sites; it is one of the largest and better-preserved amphitheaters survived to this day.
 In the summer, the Arena di Verona becomes an opera house, throughout the last hundred years the most famous singers of the time graced us with there performances here.
 The prestigious Lyric Summer Festival calls thousands of people into the city from all over the world.

-The cathedral, in which Titian’s masterpiece "Assumption of the Virgin Mary" is stored, will simply amaze you.
+The Cathedral, in which Titian’s masterpiece, "Assumption of the Virgin Mary," is stored, will simply amaze you.

-You will see the beautiful medieval Piazza dei Signori, the fountain of the Madonna di Verona, the castle of the Scaliger dynasty and their amazing "hanging sarcophagi" - the scaling arches.
+You will see the beautiful, medieval Piazza dei Signori, the fountain of the Madonna di Verona, the castle of the Scaligeri dynasty and their amazing "hanging sarcophagi" - the scaling arches.
 The family of Della Scala managed Verona for many years.
 The three greatest rulers of this family, Cangrade, Mastino and Cansigniori, installed sarcophagi with arched pompous Gothic tombstones.
 Three of these monuments are set next to the small church of Santa Maria Antica, in which the rest of the Della Scala family rest.